 2.6 In the 1960s major developments such as the new County Hall, Police Headquarters, Passport Office and National Savings Office brought very welcome extra employment opportunities to the City, especially in the context of the subsequent loss of nearly all of County Durham’s traditional coal, steel, railway, and heavy engineering industries.
 Concomitant pressures on the special qualities of the City’s built environment and arising from increased vehicular traffic are key issues for Our Neighbourhood.

-2.7 Durham University’s expansion from about 3,000 students in the early 1960s to over 18,000 in Durham City today has added much economic benefit as well as prestige to the City.
-However, a commensurate increase in University accommodation has not been provided and many family homes have been converted into student accommodation to the extent that in several areas permanent residents are a minority and in some a rarity.
+2.7 Durham University’s expansion from about 3,000 students in the early 1960s to over 16,000 within Our Neighbourhood out of a total of over 18,000 registered by the University in 2018/19 (see Appendix C) has added much economic benefit as well as prestige to the City.
+However, a commensurate increase in University accommodation has not been provided and many family homes have been converted into student accommodation, to the extent that in several areas permanent residents are a minority and in some a rarity.

 2.8 This change in property use means that large areas of the City are predominantly populated by young adults for half of the year and virtually empty the other half with consequent effects on local shops, facilities and community cohesion.
 The local retail offer has suffered from a loss of independent family-friendly shops and department stores.
 Leisure facilities are geared to the evening economy.
 The City has lost its internationally renowned ice rink, its multi-screen cinema (though this has now been replaced), much green space and sporting facilities, youth clubs and scout and guides groups.
 Schools, doctors, libraries and other public services are affected by the distorted population structure of the City.
 The University has published a Strategy and Estates Masterplan (Durham University, 2016, 2017a) setting out its intention to grow in student numbers to a total of 21,500 in Durham City by the year 2026/27.
 This raises major issues around the capability of the City – socially, economically and environmentally – to accommodate significant additional pressures on the housing stock, local services, the retail offer, pedestrian congestion, and community balance.